JetBrains/teamcity-documentation/topics/inspections.md

-For Mac OS X, use the following lines:
+For macOS, use the following lines:

 ```Plain Text